 Living with a Horgi

-Both parent breeds, the Siberian Husky and Pembroke Welsh Corgi, are dogs bred from cold climate.
+Both parent breeds, the Siberian Husky and Pembroke Welsh Corgi, are dogs bred from regions with cold climate.
 Still, as long as it’s not too hot, they will be fine.

 When you’re with a horgi, it could be very entertaining.
-They have a bright personality positive to put a smile on any dog lover.
+They have a bright personality that’s certain to put a smile on any dog lover.
 There’s never a dull moment when you’re with a Siberian Husky Welsh Corgi mix.

 Health and Medical Needs

 While any dog breed will have its own health risks (and benefits), mixes such as the horgi are less susceptible to the genetic ailments that can affect purebreds.
-However, as both of the horgi’s parents should be purebred themselves, keep this in mind.
+However, they can still be carriers of such genetic diseases.

 It is worth making sure that neither parent suffers from any health issues specific to its breed.
 The best way to go about this is to utilize genetic testing on both parents, the sire and the dam.